Shaik-Beebi-Ayesha/JIO-FIBER-CLONE/README.md

 Usage:
 Clone the repository and open the HTML files in a web browser to explore the Jio Fiber clone interface.
 This project serves as a demonstration of how to recreate the appearance and functionality of Jio Fiber's user interface using front-end web technologies.

+What's Inside:
+🎨 Bootstrap Magic: We've used Bootstrap for the styling, giving it that modern and responsive touch.
+Say hello to smooth layouts and cool components!

+🌐 HTML Awesomeness: HTML lays down the structure and framework of this virtual Jio Fiber world.

+🚀 JavaScript Jam: Bringing life to the party!
+JavaScript handles all the interactive bits, making the interface lively and fun to explore.